capacitor-community/facebook-login/README.md

 ## Android configuration

-In file `MainActivity.java`, add the plugin to the initialization list:
+In file `android/app/src/main/java/**/**/MainActivity.java`, add the plugin to the initialization list:

 ```java
 this.init(savedInstanceState, new ArrayList<Class<? extends Plugin>>() {{